 FOOD AND ACTIVITIES THAT BOOST YOUR ENDOCANNABINOID SYSTEM

-RUNNING & Physical ExerciseHave you ever experienced a “runner’s high”?
-You know that feeling you get at the end of a long run where everything feels amazing?
+RUNNING & Physical ExerciseHave you ever experienced a “runner’s high?”
+You know that feeling you get in the middle of a long run where you body becomes light and free?
 That’s your endocannabinoid system at work.
-For many years, scientists believed the pleasant experience that came on as a result of running was caused by endorphins.
-Turns out this is not the case.
-Anandamide, one of the most prevalent endocannabinoids produced in your body, is responsible for that ‘runners high’.
+Our old friend anandamide, which you’ll recall from Chapter 2 as one of the most prevalent endocannabinoids produced in your body, is also responsible for that sensation.
+For many years scientists believed the pleasant experience that came on as a result of running was caused by endorphins.
+It turns out this is not the case.
 Named after the Sanskrit word for “bliss,” anandamide produces many of the joyful feelings you experience.
 Scientists believe anandamide creates the blissful feeling associated with runner’s high, meditation, yoga, acupuncture, and unstructured play time.
-When you engage in all of those activities you get an amazing feeling of natural bliss.
-You are also boosting your body’s natural anandamide level – which provides many benefits for your health.
-Isn’t it amazing that your body rewards you with a blissful feeling when you engage in healthy activities?

 - Black Pepper